 Additionally, 2018 also saw the personal information of as many as 100 million to 300 million users of the “question-and-answer” website Quora compromised, as well as the user account and password information of Dunkin Donuts’ DD Perks program members.

 Earlier in the year, Under Armour also experienced a hack involving roughly 150 million users through its food and nutrition website, MyFitnessPal.
 Similarly, the Canadian-based parent company of Lord & Taylor and Saks Fifth Avenue, Hudson’s Bay, saw approximately 5 million credit and debit card user’s personal and financial information stolen across North American in April.
 Moreover, Facebook was not without its own controversy, having approximately 29 million accounts hacked in September with hackers obtaining user’s sensitive personal information from approximately half of these users.
+Having a dedicated server with amd ryzen zen 3 hosting for your website can decrease the chances of your site being breached.

 As these attacks continue to occur, experts have deemed that they are no longer insulated occurrences.
 Rather, these breaches appear to be interconnected, which makes each successive breach more troubling.
 Experts advise that, in order to protect themselves, individuals need to take steps including (1) using unique passwords; (2) being suspicious of phishing emails; (3) updating software in a timely fashion; and (4) freezing credit and taking other measures if you’ve been or suspect that you have been the victim of identity theft.
 While these steps may not solve the cyber data breaches, they will help minimize the impact of those breaches.